Battle Royale Sudoku: When Fortnite Meets Puzzle Games

 Tetris 99 also requires a Nintendo Switch and a Switch Online subscription.
 Sudoku Royale is free on iOS with no ads and no in-app purchases.
 The barrier to entry is dramatically lower.

-How a Sudoku Royale Match Plays Out
+How a Tournament Plays Out

 4. Round 3 (Final).
 The remaining players face off in a final round.
 The highest scorer wins the match.
 Your Glicko-2 rating updates based on your finishing position, rewarding consistent performance across all three rounds.